 Bring chicken broth, coconut milk, red Thai chili paste, coriander, smashed garlic, ginger and lemongrass to a boil.
 Reduce heat and cook on low for 10 minutes.

-Add mushrooms, red pepper, sugar, salt and chicken and cook for another 15 minutes on low.
+Add mushrooms, red pepper, sugar, salt and chicken and (potato optional) and cook for another 15 minutes on low until veggies have softened.

 Lastly, add basil and cilantro, lime juice, remove lemon grass and if you wish garlic cloves and serve with additional chopped basil.